Pioneer-Centre-for-AI/p1-compute-documentation/docs/02_p1_ngc_hpc.md

 ### Account Setup

-Contact the [Compute Coordinator](mailto:bstja@dtu.dk) to request access.
-You will need a data processing agreement to bring your own data.
+Complete and sign the [NGC user creation form](https://www.ngc.dk/blanketter-og-vejledninger#infrastrukturforpersonligmedicin) and forward it to the [Compute Coordinator](mailto:bstja@dtu.dk) to request access.

+- You will need a data processing agreement to bring your own data.
+Ensure that the DPA explicitly states that the data is allowed to be stored on NGC.
+- You will be added to the NGC slack channel once you gain access.

 ### Accessing the Cluster
 The P1 NGC HPC is an air-gapped system requiring:

 - Multi-factor authentication (MFA)
 - A client for accessing the remote VM entrypoint
-- Specific access instructions will be provided by NGC support after registration
+- Specific access instructions will will follow after registration.
+But you can expect to use SFTP for the transferring if data into the system.

 ## Support
 - **Technical Support:** For technical issues, contact <support@ngc.dk>